now-examples/basics/hugo-bash/README.md

-# Hugo with a Rust API
+# Hugo with a Bash API

 This example shows a [Hugo](https://gohugo.io/) app (located in `package.json`) powered by a Bash API.